svlc/theater-setup/README.rst

       + * PS button
         * unchanged
         *
-        * turn the controller on/turn the controller down (if pressed for 10+ secs)
+        * turn the controller on, turn the controller off (if pressed for 10+ secs)
       + * L1 button
         * pause
         * space